Stefano Magaddino: Early years

-Magaddino was born on October 10, 1891, in Castellammare del Golfo, Sicily.
-In Castellammare del Golfo, Magaddino led a clan allied with Giuseppe "Peppe" Bonanno and his older brother and advisor, Stefano.
+Stefano Magaddino was born on October 10, 1891, in Castellammare del Golfo, Sicily.
+Magaddino's father (Giovanni Magaddino), was the brother of Joseph Bonanno's maternal grandmother.
+Magaddino's uncle of the same name led a Castellammarese clan allied with Giuseppe "Peppe" Bonanno and his older brother and advisor, Stefano, uncles to Joseph Bonanno.

 During the 1900s, the clans feuded with Felice Buccellato, the boss of the Buccellato Mafia clan.
-After the murders of Stefano and Giuseppe, their younger brother, Salvatore, took revenge by killing members of the Buccellatos.
+After the murders of Stefano and Giuseppe, their younger brother, Salvatore (the father to Joseph Bonanno), took revenge by killing members of the Buccellatos.

 In 1902, Magaddino arrived in New York and became a powerful member of the Castellammarese clan.
-Magaddino was the brother of Joseph Bonanno's maternal grandmother.

 Magaddino married Carmella and the couple had four children.

-His son Peter A. Magaddino born on February 25, 1917, became a made member of Buffalo mafia family and married the niece of Buffalo mobster Charles Montana.
+His son Peter A. Magaddino, born on February 25, 1917, became a made member of the Buffalo mafia family and married the niece of Buffalo mobster Charles Montana.
 The eldest daughter Josephine married Charles Montana, the nephew of Buffalo mobster John C. Montana.
-The next daughter Angelina married James V. DeLuca, who was a member of the Buffalo family.
+The next daughter Angelina married James V. LaDuca, who was a member of the Buffalo family.
 The last daughter Arcangela married Vincent Scro, a mobster in the Buffalo family.

 Magaddino's brother Anthony "Nino" Magaddino and his brother's son Peter J. Magaddino both became members of the Buffalo family.

+Criminal career

 The "Good Killers" case

 Magaddino orchestrated the murder of Detroit gangster Felice Buccellato in March 1917.

 In August 1921, a barber named Bartolo Fontana turned himself into the New York police, confessing to murdering Camillo Caiozzo a couple of weeks earlier in Avon, New Jersey.
 Fontana claimed he murdered Caiozzo at the behest of the "Good Killers", a group of mafiosi who hailed from Castellammare del Golfo, in retaliation for Caiozzo's involvement in the 1916 murder of Magaddino's brother, Pietro, back in Sicily.
 Fearing he might be murdered, Fontana agreed to help police set up a sting operation.
 Stefano Magaddino met Fontana at Grand Central Station to give Fontana $30 to help him flee the city.
 After the exchange, Magaddino was arrested by a group of undercover police.
 Vito Bonventre and four other gangsters were subsequently arrested for their involvement in the murder.

 Fontana revealed that the "Good Killers" were also responsible for a string of other murders.

 New Jersey decided not to pursue conspiracy charges in the Caiozzo murder and the charges against Magaddino were dropped despite the New York police officers' testimony about the sting linking him to the murder.

 Magaddino fled New York City after his release, ending up in the Buffalo, New York area.
 Buffalo crime family boss Joseph DiCarlo died in 1922, and Magaddino succeeded him as boss.